menu

 I attended a PTQ this past weekend, and after losing my win-and-in in Round 7 of 8, I perused the dealer booths.
 Some of my friends had mentioned to me that some of the dealers had some good buy prices, but I was focused on my event and didn't get around to it until the end of the day.

 I went to the Shuffle & Cut booth, picked up their buylist, and started peeking through it.
-Doomed Traveler $0.10, Crusader of Odric $0.25, Accessories to Murder $0.10.
+Doomed Traveler $0.10, Crusader of Odric $0.25, Murder $0.10.
 As I scan down this list I'm agonizing over the enormous pile of draft chaff sitting in a box at my house.
 I'll never find a trader or buyer who wants a Crusader of Odric ever again.
 Ugh.
 Just from a long box of marginally playable commons and uncommons I had with me, I pulled over $50 in cards that I was happy to sell at their buy price, and I was being selective.

 I find out they are located too far away from me to make it worth while to return to their location at a later date with my stuff, but to my luck, they will be at the PTQ I'm heading to the next week.
 Since then I've sorted out over $100 in cards to sell them that are simply sitting at home waiting to be proxied on.
 I have 37 Emancipation Angels, and yes, I will sell them all at $0.10ea and be happy about it.